OpenViva/OpenViva-UE5/README.md

 ## Copyrights

 In all seriousness, this repository is our own reimagining of Viva Project, done in Unreal Engine 5.
 We believe this is a game that should be made and run by the community, for the community.
-This is why OpenViva is released under the AGPLv3 liscense, as to ensure everyone gives back to the community.
+This is why OpenViva is released under the AGPLv3 license, as to ensure everyone gives back to the community.